AzimovAzimDev/tg-game/README.md

    ```

 3. Open the browser at the URL shown in the terminal (usually http://localhost:5173)
-4. The game should display a rotating cube (placeholder) and the React UI overlay
+4. The game will load showing a start screen with a "Start Game" button

 ### TypeScript Configuration